jolibrain/wheatley/README.md

 # Wheatley

-A Job-Shop Scheduling problem (JSSP) solver based on Reinforcement Learning, targeted to solving real-world industrial problems.
+A Job-Shop Scheduling problem (JSSP) solver based on Reinforcement Learning, targeted to solving real-world industrial problems, and more.

 ## Features
 - Trains a scheduler for fixed or problems with uncertainty